openmpf/openmpf-components/python/AzureTranslation/README.md

   using an environment variable named `MPF_PROP_ACS_SUBSCRIPTION_KEY`.

-# Important Job Properties:
+# Primary Job Properties
-- `TO_LANGUAGE`: The BCP-47 language code for language that the properties should be translated to.
+- `TO_LANGUAGE`: The BCP-47 language code for the language that the properties
+-    should be translated to.

 - `FEED_FORWARD_PROP_TO_PROCESS`: Comma-separated list of property names indicating which properties in the feed-forward track or detection to consider translating.
 For example, `TEXT,TRANSCRIPT`.
 If the first property listed is present, then that property  will be translated.
 If it's not, then the next property in the list is considered.
 At most, one property will be translated.

 - `FROM_LANGUAGE`: In most cases, this property should not be used.
 It should only be used when automatic language detection is detecting the wrong
   language: Users can provide a BCP-47 code to force the translation service